Comal River Rules & Tubing Information

 The Comal River provides a tubing experience unlike any other!
 Tubing on the Comal River starts near the Wurstfest grounds before passing through Downtown New Braunfels.
 Tubers then float past Schlitterbahn Waterpark and eventually join the Guadalupe River.
-Several New Braunfels river outfitters offer tube, canoe, and kayak rentals for visitors seeking to enjoy recreation on the cool waters of the Comal River.
+Several New Braunfels river outfitters offer tube, canoe, and kayak rentals for visitors seeking to enjoy recreation on the cool, refreshing waters of the Comal River.

-The Comal River in New Braunfels is the shortest river in Texas and one of the shortest boatable waterways in the United States.
+The Comal River in New Braunfels is the shortest river in Texas and one of the shortest navigable waterways in the United States.
 At just 2.5 miles, the river is entirely within the city limits of New Braunfels.
 The water temperature is a steady 70-72 degrees year-round.
 The Comal river water is refreshing in the Texas summer heat and warm enough for a morning swim in winter.

 Comal River Rules & Information

 - Lifejackets are recommended for weak swimmers and children under eight.
 Personal flotation devices will be provided to Comal River tubers for free with a deposit.
 Get yours at the New Braunfels City Tube Chute or other river outfitters.

 - No containers under 5 fluid oz.

 - Noise devices must not be audible beyond 50 feet.